Find the measure of each marked angle. | Study Prep in Pearson+

 1

-Identify the given angles and the relationships between them, such as complementary, supplementary, vertical, or corresponding angles.
+Identify the given angles and the relationships between them, such as complementary, supplementary, or vertical angles, based on the diagram or description provided.

-Use the appropriate trigonometric or geometric properties to set up equations.
-For example, if two angles are complementary, their measures add up to \(180^\circ\); if they are vertical angles, they are equal.
+Use the appropriate trigonometric or geometric relationships.
+For example, if two angles are complementary, their measures add up to \(180^\circ\), so you can write an equation like \(\angle A + \angle B = 180^\circ\).

-Express the unknown angles in terms of known angles or variables using these relationships.
+Set up equations based on the relationships identified.
+For instance, if one angle is expressed in terms of another, write that expression clearly, such as \(\angle A = 2\angle B\).

-Solve the resulting equations step-by-step to find the measure of each marked angle.
+Solve the equations algebraically to find the measure of each angle.
+This may involve substitution or combining like terms to isolate the variable representing the angle measure.

-Verify your answers by checking that the sum of angles in relevant triangles or straight lines matches the expected total (e.g., \(180^\circ\) for a triangle, \(180^\circ\) for a straight line).
+Verify your answers by checking that the sum of the angles satisfies the given relationships (e.g., sum to \(180^\circ\) for a straight line or \(90^\circ\) for complementary angles) to ensure consistency.

 Verified video answer for a similar problem: